snapfisher/akshack/Student/01-containers.md

 The first step in our journey will be to take our application and package it as a container image using Docker.

+## Demo
+Your coach will demonstrate running the application natively without using containers.

 ## Description

 In this challenge we'll use a Dockerfiles to build container images of our app, and we'll test them locally.